FND Learning Path

 FND Symptoms Explained

 Movement, cognition, sensation, speech, and episodes.
-What each category looks like in real life.
+What each category looks like in real life, with peer-reviewed clinical context for each symptom type.

 Explore symptoms →How FND Symptoms Fluctuate

 Why symptoms change from day to day.
-Fatigue, cognitive load, stress, and nervous system state all play a role.
+Fatigue, cognitive load, stress, sleep, and nervous system state all play a documented role in symptom variability.

 Learn about fluctuation →How FND Shows Up in Everyday Life

 What FND actually looks like at home, at appointments, and in daily routines.
-For families trying to understand what they are seeing.
+For families trying to understand what they are seeing beyond the clinical setting.

 FND vs Seizure Disorder: What Changes Care?